VenexCon/recordCollection/README.md

 <hr>

-## rule 4 - If value is an empty string, delete the given prop property from the album.
+## Rule 4 - If value is an empty string, delete the given prop property from the album.

 For this I built upon rule 3 wit hthe below code statement.
 Again, tested on code-pen to ensure it works!